naaas94/PCC/README.md

 PCC is a production-ready implementation of a text classification system designed to process inbound customer support messages and identify privacy-related intents under GDPR and CCPA regulations.
 The system uses precomputed sentence embeddings and a modular inference pipeline to classify messages as privacy cases (PC) or non-privacy cases (NOT_PC).

 **Current Status:** Fully orchestrated system with BigQuery integration, monitoring, and production-ready error handling.
-The pipeline processes data with 95%+ confidence scores, validates against strict input/output schemas, and writes results to BigQuery tables with comprehensive monitoring.
+The pipeline processes data with 95%+ confidence scores, validates against strict input/output schemas, and writes results to BigQuery tables with comprehensive monitoring. **NEW:** Automatic model ingestion from GCS with dynamic model loading and version management.

-**How it works:** Daily customer support data is ingested from BigQuery, preprocessed using MiniLM embeddings, classified through a swappable inference module, and output with full metadata and confidence scores to BigQuery tables with monitoring logs.
+**How it works:** Daily customer support data is ingested from BigQuery, preprocessed using MiniLM embeddings, classified through a swappable inference module with automatic model updates from GCS, and output with full metadata and confidence scores to BigQuery tables with monitoring logs.

 ---